 General Municipal Election, November 8, 2022

-The date of the next General Municipal Election is Tuesday, November 8, 2022.
-The purpose of the election is to vote for three Council Members with a four year term.
-The Council Member seats being voted on in November 2022 are for districts 2, 3, and 4.
+The City consolidated with the San Bernardino County Registrar of Voter to conduct a General Municipal Election on Tuesday, November 8, 2022.
+The purpose of the election was to vote for three Council Members with a four year term and to consider the Public Safety and City Services Measure (Measure L) .
+The Council Member seats voted on in November 2022 are for districts 2, 3, and 4.
 In November 2024 the Mayor, district 1 Council Member seat and City Treasurer will be up for election.
-The candidate nomination period for the November 2022 election begins on July 18, 2022.

 General Qualifications to Run for and Hold Public Office

 - 18 years of age on or before election day

 - A registered voter living in the City of Upland, in the respective District for Council Members and reside in the council district from which the member is nominated at least thirty (30) days prior to the time the member is nominated, elected, and throughout that member’s term of office.